MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 ## Discover overprivileged identities

 Ensure that users have the appropriate permissions to comply with the [principal of least privilege](../identity-platform/secure-least-privileged-access.md).
 Based on our telemetry, over 90% of identities use less than 5% of permissions granted.
 Over 50% of those permissions are high risk.
-There might be cases where identities require higher privilege access due to business/operational requirements such as [break glass](../identity/role-based-access-control/security-emergency-access.md) accounts.

 Compromised accounts can cause catastrophic damage.
-Risk of compromised unused accounts with high permissions increases as organizations adopt multicloud.

 Multicloud environment management is difficult as Identity and Access Management (IAM) and security teams often need to collaborate cross-functionally.
 Multicloud environments can limit comprehensive view into identities, permissions, and resources.
 This limited view increases the attack surface on identities that have overly privileged roles and over permissioned accounts.
-IT admins might only perform permission cleanup as needed and be wary of revoking permissions that could disrupt business operations.
+Risk of compromised unused accounts with high permissions increases as organizations adopt multicloud.

 ### Identify nonhuman accounts